 Still need an oxidizer

 Swimming pool ionizers allow you to reduce the chlorine and other chemicals required to maintain clean, clear water in your pool.
 However, the ionizer alone is not enough to do the full job.
-Minerals are very effective at controlling bacteria and algae, but they do not oxidize organic matter such as lotions, sweat and skin cells.
+Minerals assist in controlling bacteria and algae in pools and spas by augmenting the bactericidal and algicidal activity of primary disinfectants, but they do not oxidize organic matter such as lotions, sweat and skin cells.

 So, you need to use the ionizer along with an oxidizer.
 The most common oxidizer for pools is chlorine.
 Most ionizer manufacturers recommend using a reduced amount of chlorine as the oxidizer (0.5ppm to 1ppm vs 1ppm to 3ppm without an ionizer).